CHAOHOU-97/Chao-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Protein dynamics and multi-conformation
   - Protein language model
   - Functional Analysis of Genetic Mutations
-  - Precision medicine based on multi-omics data
-  - Drug designation and effect prediction via deep learning
+  - Drug designation and effect prediction
-  - Studying cell differentiation and drug response using single-cell data

 # Education to show in About widget
 education: